fbpx

 ‘She is.
 She is.
 It is just that ….She is pregnant.’

-I have always thought people exaggerate a little when they say their minds were racing.
+I have always thought people exaggerate a little when they say their minds are racing.
 However, at that moment, that is how my mind felt.
 Like I had just hurriedly chugged down 7 alcoholic shots at a go.
 Am I going to be a father?
 How was this going to work?
 How were we going to raise a child when…

 ‘She forbade me to tell you but I thought it necessary that you know.
 She is a little scared to share the news with you,’ Mama Sue cut short my thoughts.